idesiapolycarpa/idesiapolycarpa.github.io/README.md

 # idesiapolycarpa.github.io

+## 1. Your name and email address
-Karlisle Kirkland
+* Karlisle Kirkland
-emkirkland1@my.waketech.edu
+* emkirkland1@my.waketech.edu
-ncsma18@gmail.com
+* ncsma18@gmail.com

+## 2. A brief description of your GitHub account
-This is a GitHub account I created since I was locked out of the one I previously used.
+* This is a GitHub account I created since I was locked out of the one I previously used.
 I intend to use this one long-term.

+## 3. A brief description of the repository you created
-This repository was created for my CTI 110 course.
+* This repository was created for my CTI 110 course.

+## 4. A brief description of the steps you took to clone the repository onto your local machine
-This respository was cloned to my local PC that I use for school using the GitHub Desktop application.
+* This respository was cloned to my local PC that I use for school using the GitHub Desktop application.
 I simply cloned the respository from the web to my local PC at C:\Users\ncsma\Documents\GitHub\idesiapolycarpa.github.io

-I am editing this file in VSCode, but I will need to use the GitHub application to push changes as specified in the assignment.